mike-ward/mike-ward.github.io/_posts/2017-06-29-quick-tip-clear-resharpers-cache-to-fix-errors.md

 I rely on ReSharper to spot errors and suggest code refactorings.
 I particularly like how it can simplify boolean expressions.
-It's always reminding me that are new features in the language (C\# and JavaScript) that can improve my code.
+It's always reminding me there are new features in the language (C\# and JavaScript) that can improve my code.

 But every once in a while it ReSharper loses its mind...